MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/features/multiplayer/xim/how-to/live-xim-unity-uwp-il2cpp.md

     ![Visual Studio's networkmanifest.xml properties](live-xim-unity-uwp-il2cpp-images/xim-unity-networkmanifest.png)

-    See [XIM Project Configuration](xim-manifest.md) for more information on the network manifest and its content.
+    See [Configuring a XIM project in a manifest](../concepts/live-xim-manifest.md) for more information on the network manifest and its content.

 7. Compile and run the UWP app from Visual Studio.